 “This was a devastating season for me,” she said.
 “I felt like my whole life purpose as a nurse and in part as a mother had suddenly been stripped away.”

-After several years of rehab and a few non-clinical position changes at the hospital, Wilson credits her family’s support and ARHS for helping her return to patient care at The Cardiology Center.
+After several years of rehab and a few non-clinical position changes at the hospital, Wilson credits her family’s support and ARHS for helping her return to patient care at The Heart & Vascular Center.

 A heart for others